guidytz/SUMO-drivers/README.md

 This will run a simulation using the virtual graph to enhance the communication, generating two csv files, one with link information and another with traffic light junction information of the simulation.

 It is also possible to skip the second step and generate the virtual graph at the start of the simulation using the [virtual graph specific arguments](#virtual-graph-specific-arguments) alongside the simulation arguments.
-This will also run a simulation using the virtual graph to ehnace the communication.

 ### Taking Measurements from the Virtual Graph